 - “Yellow” products make up the next 45% of sales or profit.
 These products need to be maintained in stock, but where possible you may be able to harmonise them with the “Green” products through simple packaging or design changes.

 - “Blue” products make up the next 4% of sales or profit.
 These products again should be combined with “Yellows” or “Greens” where possible.
 You should be starting to ask whether these products need to be stock items or whether you can purchase or make them to order.
-They should be subject to regular review as to whether they remain in stock or are discontinued all together.
+They should be subject to regular review as to whether they remain in stock or are discontinued altogether.

 - “Red” products are those that represent the last 1% of your sales or profit.
 These products are the ones you should be actively working to eliminate from your range, by converting customers over to other products or simply exiting those markets and customers.
 The idea of walking away from customers or markets really shocks some companies, but if those customers or markets represent a fraction of 1% of your business there is little consequence.
 It is also likely that the cost to serve those customers will exceed any profit you make, even if the percentage margin on the products seems very attractive.